 NOTE 4: When the local user has defined and stored multiple, different data channel applications in the local data channel application repository, the local network provider may provide functionality in the stream ID 0 data channel application that enables a dynamic choice of which user-defined data channel application to use with stream ID 10 in the DCMTSI call.

+NOTE 5: To help the SDP answerer's network to distinguish the two media descriptions (m= lines) containing bootstrap data channels with the same stream ID values transferred between two networks, the SDP offerer's network adds an "a=3gpp-bdc-used-by:caller" attribute in the media description of the bootstrap data channel(s) established between the originating UE and the terminating network, and optionally adds "a=3gpp-bdc-used-by:callee" attribute in the media description of the bootstrap data channel(s) established between the originating network and the terminating UE, before it sends the SDP offer to the peer network.

 Figure 6.2.10.1-3, referring to Figure 6.2.10.1-1 and Table 6.2.10.1-2, is depicting the stream IDs used for distribution of a data channel application owned by UE A from its local data channel repository to both UE A (stream ID 10) and its remote UE B (stream ID 110).